mellowmorgan/anagrams-and-antigrams/README.md

 ## Description

 This program has a class Anagram with methods to check for anagrams, antigrams, and uses dictionary_lookup gem to make sure words/phrase agruments are valid.
+It also has a module Palindrome for checking for palindromes.
 The script file takes user input to implement the class and its methods from the terminal.

 ## Setup/Installation Requirements